seb-buch/ud-nd009t-PlagiarismDetector/Project/README.md

 In this project, the purpose is to build a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.

-This project is broken down into three main notebooks:
+This project is broken down into three main notebooks, plus an additional one:

 **Notebook 1: Data Exploration**

-Actual notebook file: `1_Data_Exploration.ipynb`
+Notebook file: `1_Data_Exploration.ipynb`

 *Tasks done in this notebook:*
 * Load in the corpus of plagiarism text data.